 Today the Viaduct, has been reinvented as the Kinzua Sky Walk — a spectacular walkway that once again allows the public to “Walk the Tracks Across the Sky.”
 A partial glass-bottomed observation deck enables visitors to look down at the remaining towers supporting the historic structure.

 The Kinzua Bridge State Park features lovely picnic areas, hiking trails, interpretive programs, group tent camping and scenic overlooks.
 A park pavilion may be rented for special events.

 The park is accessible via the Kinzua Bridge Scenic Byway (SR 3011) which is a designated shared use hike/bike corridor, connecting Pennsylvania Route 6, just east of the village of Mount Jewett, to the Kinzua Bridge State Park.
 Request a free Travel Guide & Map!

-Future plans at the park include the Kinzua Visitors Center which will feature classrooms, a visitor center, restrooms, and a small retail store along with interpretive programming and interactive displays on engineering, energy and the environment.
+The Kinzua Visitors Center features classrooms, restrooms, and a small retail store along with interpretive programming and interactive displays on engineering, energy and the environment.